juanluisbaptiste/docker-otrs/README.md

 ## Backups & Restore Procedures

 ### Backup
-Run `/opt/otrs/scripts/otrs_backup.sh` script to create a full backup that will be copied to */var/otrs/backups*.
+Run `/opt/otrs/scripts/otrs_backup.sh` script to create a full backup in tarball format.
+The backup file will be copied to */var/otrs/backups*.
 If you mounted that directory as a host volume then you will have access to the backups files from the docker host server.
 You can setup a periodic cron job on the host that runs the following command:

     docker exec otrs_container /opt/otrs/scripts/otrs_backup.sh